 What about other tracking technologies, like web beacons?

-Cookies are not the only way to recognise or track visitors to a website.
-We employ a software technology called clear gifs (a.k.a.
-Web Beacons/Web Bugs), that help us better manage the Website and Subscription Service by informing us what content is effective.
-Clear gifs are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of Web users.
-In contrast to cookies, which are stored on a user's computer hard drive, clear gifs are embedded invisibly on Web pages or in emails and are about the size of the period at the end of this sentence.
+Cookies are not the only way to recognize or track visitors to a website.
+We use a software technology called clear gifs (also known as Web Beacons or Web Bugs) to help us better manage the Website and Subscription Service by informing us what content is effective.
+Clear gifs are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of web users.
+In contrast to cookies, which are stored on a user's computer hard drive, clear gifs are embedded invisibly on web pages or in emails and are about the size of the period at the end of this sentence.
 We use clear gifs or pixels in our HTML-based emails to let us know which emails have been opened by recipients.
 This allows us to gauge the effectiveness of certain communications and the effectiveness of our marketing campaigns.
 We tie the information gathered by clear gifs in emails to our customers' Personal Information.

 Do you serve targeted advertising?